artdgn/hodl-bonus-pool-dapp/README.md

 # HODL-bonus-pool 🧑‍🤝‍🧑🤽 dApp
 > A project for learning smart-contract-full-stack-whizz-bang-dApp-buidling using the **incredible [austintgriffith/scaffold-eth](https://github.com/austintgriffith/scaffold-eth)**.

-### 💡 The idea: "Strong 💎✊ hands" (committed hodlers) get a bonus from "weak 🧁 hands"'s penalties for early withdrawals.
+### 💡 The idea: "Strong 💎✊ hands" get a bonus from "weak 🧁 hands"'s penalties for early withdrawals.

 ### ❔ Why this may be a good idea:
 1. **Price effects** - like "staking", but without the inflation: